-If you have some really good blog posts about the Google Analytics exit rate for most websites or other marketing insights, but they have out-of-date statistics and examples, you can go through them and simply update the statistics for recent years and update any examples to fit the present circumstances.
+If you have some really good blog posts about, say, call center or other marketing insights, but they have out-of-date statistics and examples, you can go through them and simply update the statistics for recent years and update any examples to fit the present circumstances.

 This will save you a ton of time in terms of writing and researching, and making your content relevant will help drive shares on social media.

 Good video content can also mean good stills.
 If you have some great footage from your video on how AI is revolutionizing content marketing, you can take still shots from your video and use them in your social media posts.
 Many content creators will include a post with pictures and videos on their social media channels.

 A good picture that is dynamic and captivating can pique your audience’s interest, and a video can be even more engaging.
 It’s also simpler to take a screenshot of a picture with your phone than a screenshot of a video, so a photo makes it easier for folks to create “bookmarks” or reminders of your product than a video does.

 It’s also easier to send a picture instead of a video to friends or colleagues without disrupting their work if they need silence, and it uses less data.
 Basically, pictures are more shareable than videos.
 Not that videos don’t have a very important place in digital marketing, but they do require specific settings to watch and receive them.